 - 1. Click the burger icon for the following options:

 - H90 Control settings

 - Logout of your Eventide account

 - View this user guide

 - Open the H90 Control logfile for support purposes

 - Access Recovery Mode updates

+- Update your dot9 in Update Mode

 - View the About info for H90 Control

 - 2. Once you have connected to a device, it will show up in the top bar.
-You can connect to multiple H90s at once and select each device this way.
-Click the arrow icon to detach the device's tab and view it in a separate window. - 3.
-Click the Add Device button to add your H90 to be able to connect to it. - 4.
-Click the Bluetooth icon to begin the Bluetooth pairing process. - 5.
-Click the X icon to remove a device. - 6.
-The device information for your H90 can be seen here.
-Click "connect" to start editing parameters on your H90.
-You can also view the H90's serial number, software version, and whether it uses a USB or Bluetooth connection. - 7.
-Click the cloud icon when an update is available for your H90. - 8.
+You can connect to multiple devices at once and select each device this way.
+Click the arrow icon to detach the device's tab and view it in a separate window.

+- 3. Click the Add Device button to add your H90 or dot9 and be able to connect to it.

+- 4. Click the Bluetooth icon to begin the Bluetooth pairing process for the H90.

+- 5. Click the X icon to remove a device.

+- 6. Your device information can be seen here.
+Click "connect" to start editing parameters on your H90 or dot9.
+You can also view the devices's serial number, software version, and whether it uses a USB or Bluetooth connection. - 7.
+Click the cloud icon when an update is available for your device. - 8.
 View what version of H90 Control you are using here.

-!
 H90 Control connection tips:

-Your H90 will show up as two devices in H90 Control depending on the connection method: USB or Bluetooth.
+• Your H90 will show up as two devices in H90 Control depending on the connection method: USB or Bluetooth.
 This will be indicated by the connection icon below the device's image.